 8. Outstanding Invoices

 Late or non-payment from customers can affect your business cash flow.
 The same is true when you give customers an extended period to pay, such as more than 60 days.
-Reviewing your payment terms and adjusting them as needed can be useful.
+Reviewing your invoice payment terms and adjusting them as needed can be useful.
 Also, you might consider checking customers before offering your services to them so you only work with clients with a good history of timely payments.

 9. Limited Cash Reserves